-Cancelled under-6 to under-11 games are not rescheduled.
-Competition points are not at stake, so there is no need to inconvenience players and parents by rescheduling.
+Cancelled under-6 to under-11 games are not rescheduled as competition points are not at stake.

 Coaches and managers of under-12 to under-18 teams should, however, note that when competition games are cancelled they do have to be rescheduled.
 If all junior soccer on a Saturday is cancelled, Junior League competition rules automatically reschedule games to the following Sunday fortnight at the same times and venues.
 Variations from this principle may occur, at the discretion of the Junior League Administrator, (i) if results are needed earlier so a new mid-season draw can be prepared, (ii) if the 'following Sunday fortnight' falls in the school holidays or beyond the scheduled end of the season, or (iii) if grounds are not available (e.g., because Women's League games have been scheduled for Mawson).
 You will be notified should one of these circumstances arise.
 Otherwise, assume the automatic rescheduling.